EU slaps sanctions on 4 Chinese officials over Uyghur abuses - WTMJ

 The sanctions involve a freeze on their assets in the EU and a ban on them traveling in the bloc.
 European citizens and companies are not permitted to provide them with financial assistance.

-China at first denied the existence of camps for detaining Uyghurs in the northwest region of Xinjiang but has since described them as centers to provide job training and reeducate those exposed to radical jihadi thinking.
-Officials deny all charges of human rights abuses in the northwestern region.
+China at first denied the existence of camps for detaining Uyghurs in Xinjiang but has since described them as centers to provide job training and reeducate those exposed to radical jihadi thinking.
+Officials deny all charges of human rights abuses there.

 Xinjiang had been a hotbed of anti-government violence, but Beijing claims its massive security crackdown brought peace in recent years.